 Despite the negative experience this had allowed him to work with a cast of actors for the first time and regardless of its numerous failures it had given him the confidence to make a live-action film.
 The result would be Frankenweenie, an ambitious thirty-minute short shot in black-and-white and boasting elaborate sets, special effects and a relatively large supporting cast.
 ‘Frankenweenie came out of some drawings and some feelings and the thinking that maybe this could be good, maybe we could do it as a featurette,’ he explained in Burton on Burton.
 ‘In anything I have ever done, people have always said, ‘That’s like this sequence in that movie’ and it may well be true.
 But something that’s always been very important to me is not to make a direct linkage.’

-Despite his claims that there was no intended connection between his movie and Frankenstein, at the time of its release Burton confessed that the initial idea for Frankenweenie had originated after watching Whale’s movie.
+While he would claim that there was no intended connection between his movie and Frankenstein, at the time of its release Burton confessed that the initial idea for Frankenweenie had originated after watching Whale’s movie.
 Wishing to avoid the more macabre aspects of Shelley’s story Burton instead decided to focus on the relationship between a young boy and his dog, using his own childhood pet as inspiration.
 With nothing but a basic premise Burton took his idea to Richard Berger, then the production chief at Disney, who saw the potential and commissioned one of his writers Lenny Ripps to develop a screenplay.
 For Ripps, whose prior work had included 1978’s Star Wars Holiday Special, Frankenweenie was his first foray into horror.

 Relocating the action from a nineteenth century gothic location to a contemporary suburban setting, Ripp and Burton used Whale’s two movies – Frankenstein and 1935’s Bride of Frankenstein – as templates, referencing many of their key scenes, including the monster terrorising a young girl and the scared villagers chasing it into a windmill, which is then set on fire as the hero and monster struggle to escape.
 This finale, lifted wholesale from the first Frankenstein picture, was later reworked by Burton for the tragic ending of Edward Scissorhands, in which its misunderstood hero is hunted down by the local residents after an accidental death who now seek retribution for the crime.